Assessing the Probabilistic Fit of Neural Regressors via Conditional Congruence: Computing CCE --- practical considerations

 For an implementation of this algorithm in Python, we refer the reader to our source code.
+The algorithm's compute is primarily dominated by the matrix multiplications and inversions that are necessary to calculate MCMD, thus time complexity to obtain a single CCE value is $O(n^3)$, while space complexity is $O(n^2)$ (assuming, for simplicity, that $n = |\mathcal{S}| = |\mathcal{S'}|$).

-\subsection{Accelerating the CCE Computation}
+\subsection{Accelerating the CCE computation}

-Though we use loops for clarity in specifying Algorithm \ref{app:cce-alg}, in practice, we vectorize all computations (including measuring the MCMD across a grid of values) to decrease runtime.
+Although we use loops for clarity in specifying Algorithm \ref{app:cce-alg}, in practice, we vectorize all computations (including measuring the MCMD across a grid of values) to decrease runtime.
 In addition to this vectorization, we observe significant speed-ups (on the order of 15-20$\times$) when moving all matrix operations to a GPU.

 The CCE computation can be accelerated even further (and made more numerically stable) by taking advantage of the structure of the Gram matrices involved in the MCMD (see Equation \ref{eq:mcmd}).
 Since $(\mathbf{K}_{X} + n\lambda\mathbf{I}_n)$ and $(\mathbf{K}_{Y} + m\lambda'\mathbf{I}_m)$ are positive definite and symmetric, we compute their inverses via the Cholesky decomposition (which has half the cost of the typical LU decomposition performed by linear algebra libraries).
 Our provided code elegantly handles these details, yielding a performant and scalable CCE implementation.
+Table \ref{tab:runtimes} contains runtimes for our algorithm obtained on a single GeForce RTX 4090 GPU with 24GB of VRAM.

-\subsection{Addressing Memory Limitations}
+\subsection{Addressing memory limitations}

 As is common with kernel methods, the CCE (which relies on computing the MCMD for a collection of encoded inputs) grows rapidly in terms of memory requirements with the size of the data, exhibiting quadratic spatial complexity.
 In this work, we found that our hardware was sufficient to compute CCE values for evaluation datasets with up to $\approx$ 12,000 examples (which requires, at peak usage, around 10 GB of memory).
 However, for datasets with significantly larger test splits, modifications to our technique have to be made.
 One approach to solve this problem is uniform downsampling: select some $k < n$, then from the test set, uniformly sample $k$ input/output pairs.
 In the notation of Section \ref{sec:computing-mcmd}, if $\mathcal{S} = (x_i, y_i)_{i=1}^{n}$ is our original sample of test data, then we downsample to obtain $\mathcal{S}_{k} = (x_j, y_j)_{j=1}^{k}$.
+It is important to note that \textbf{none of the experiments from the main body of this paper relied on down-sampling}.
+We present this study solely in the case a practitioner encounters hardware limitations.

 The risk of downsampling (as with other forms of compression) is that important signal contained in the similarities derived from the full sample, $\mathcal{S}$, can be lost from $\mathcal{S}_k$.
 To investigate this concern, with variously-sized uniform samples from the full test set, we compute \textoverline{CCE} 5 times for each model trained on the synthetic data presented in Section \ref{exp:synthetic}.
 The results are plotted in Figure \ref{fig:downsampling}.
 Encouragingly, the relative ranking of models stays largely unperturbed, even when working with 25\% of the full dataset --- the Poisson and Negative Binomial models exhibit poor probabilistic fit, while the Gaussian and Double Poisson models nearly reach exact conditional congruence.
 The relative variance in the \textoverline{CCE} estimator grows generally smaller as the sample size increases, which aligns with common estimation theory.